-American Literature is designed for students who need continued concentrated work on English language skills in reading, writing, and oral communication.
+American Literature 1 A CP II and American Literature 1 B CP II are designed for students who need continued concentrated work on English language skills in reading, writing, and oral communication.
 Students will study the culture and history of the United States from the Age of Exploration through the Modern Era.
-Studies will focus on works of fiction, nonfiction, poetry and drama.
+Studies will focus on works of fiction, non-fiction, poetry and drama.
 Close reading and analytic writing skills will be developed and emphasis will be placed on the rudiments of MLA parenthetical documentation.
 Vocabulary and grammar are included in all studies.
 The curriculum will include preparation for the SAT examination through the study of passage-based reading and vocabulary.

-AP ENGLISH IV: LITERATURE AND COMPOSITION (141) ♦ Level: AP
+AP ENGLISH IV: LITERATURE AND COMPOSITION (141) ◆